 5. What if the organization's claim for refund is filed late?

-Effective for fuel purchased on or after January 1, 1999, the penalty provisions for late applications for all motor fuel refunds were repealed.
-However, an application for refund filed more than three years after the date the application is due is barred by statute (G.S.
-105-449.108).
+An application for refund filed more than three years after the date the application is due is barred by statute under G.S.
+105-449.108

 6. Who can offer assistance if I have trouble completing Form GAS-1200?